Where to retire: Spain or Mexico

 Summing it up:

-When I think of Mexico I think exotic, dynamic, young, great cuisine, developing, incredibly friendly people, unstable (as opposed to unsafe).
+When I think of Mexico I think: exotic, dynamic, young, great cuisine, developing, incredibly friendly people, unstable (as opposed to unsafe).
 A country of the future.

 The above are what come to mind to me when comparing Mexico and Spain.
 They’re both great countries to retire for different reasons… but neither place is perfect and what’s best for you might depend on what you’re looking for and/or what you can’t live with.